Media Go

 Media Go is a media player and media library application software that runs on Microsoft Windows.
 It organizes and plays a wide variety of multimedia content including video, music, podcasts and photos, and can share them in a network as a DLNA server.
 Media Go also manages content on various Sony mobile devices including the PlayStation Portable, PlayStation Vita, Walkman, Sony Tablet, and Xperia.
 Gracenote tagging is integrated, and in the past it also had a storefront from PlayStation Network and mora for purchasing media content.

 The software was offered by Sony Network Entertainment International, which later became Sony Interactive Entertainment.
 They announced the discontinuation of Media Go in December 2017; it was replaced by Music Center for PC which only works with audio products like Walkman.
+An archived version of Media Go can be found and downloaded from the Internet Archive for legacy use.

 History

 Media Go was introduced in 2009 by Sony Creative Software, alongside the Sony Ericsson W995, initially made for transferring media to Sony Ericsson handsets excluding in the Japanese market.
 It was expanded to the PSP following the release of PSP Go, replacing the PSP Media Manager.
 From 2013 it replaced the X-App in Japan as the media manager for Sony devices.